Gag rule (United States): Background

-The pro-slavery forces controlled Congress.
-The faction responded with a series of gag rules that, much to the disgust of Northerners, automatically "tabled" all such petitions, prohibiting them from being printed, read, discussed, or voted on.
-"The effect of these petitions was to create much irritation and ill feeling between different parts of the Union."
+Pro-slavery politicians controlled Congress and responded to this influx of petitions with a series of gag rules that, much to the disgust of Northerners, automatically "tabled" all such petitions, prohibiting them from being printed, read, discussed, or voted on, stating that "the effect of these petitions was to create much irritation and ill feeling between different parts of the Union."

 Pinckney Resolutions (1836)

 The House of Representatives passed the Pinckney Resolutions, authored by Henry L. Pinckney of South Carolina, on May 26, 1836.
 The first stated that Congress had no constitutional authority to interfere with slavery in the states, and the second that it "ought not" to interfere with slavery in the District of Columbia.
 The third was known from the beginning as the "gag rule", and passed with a vote of 117 to 68:

 From the inception of the gag resolutions, Adams was a central figure in the opposition to them.
 He argued that they were a direct violation of the First Amendment right "to petition the Government for a redress of grievances".
 A majority of Northern Whigs supported him.
 Rather than suppress anti-slavery petitions, however, the gag rules only served to outrage Americans from Northern states, contributing to the country's growing polarization over slavery.
 The growing objection to the gag rule, as well as the Panic of 1837, may have contributed to the Whig majority in the 27th Congress, the party's first such majority.

 Since the original gag was a resolution, not a standing House Rule, it had to be renewed every session, and Adams and others had free rein at the beginning of each session until this was done.
 In January 1837, the Pinckney Resolutions were substantially renewed, more than a month into the session.
 The pro-gag forces gradually succeeded in shortening the debate at the beginning of each session, and tightening the gag.